liangnaiyao/multiview_learning/README.md

-# Multi-view learning methods with code
+# Multi-view learning methods with code and dataset
      Datasets attached with the code can be found at the end of the page.
 ## Part A: general multi-view methods with code